yandex-cloud/docs/en/_tutorials/infrastructure-management/terraform-quickstart.md

 {% include [names](../../_includes/name-format.md) %}

 The machines will have different vCPU and memory configurations: 2 vCPUs and 2 GB of RAM for `terraform1` and 4 vCPUs and 4 GB of RAM for `terraform2`.
 The VMs will automatically get public and private IP addresses from the `192.168.10.0/24` range in the `subnet-1` subnet located in the `{{ region-id }}-a` availability zone and belonging to the `network-1` cloud network.
-The Ubuntu OS will be installed on the VMs and the public part of the key used to access the VMs via SSH will be stored on them.
+The Ubuntu OS will be installed on the VMs and the public part of the key used to access the VMs via {% if lang == "ru" and audience != "internal" %}[SSH](../../glossary/ssh-keygen.md){% else %}SSH{% endif %} will be stored on them.

 In the VM configuration, you'll need to specify the boot disk image ID.
 You can retrieve a list of available public images by using the [CLI](../../cli/quickstart.md) command `yc compute image list --folder-id standard-images`.